venkatesanrpu/nmrium-data-template/README.md

-This series is Tomas Lebl from St-Andrew.
+This series is provided by Dr. R. Venkatesan from Pondicherry University

 <-- LINKS -->